KAHF-Capital/Website/STRADDLE_CALCULATOR_README.md

 - **Auto-population**: Strike price, premium, and other details are automatically calculated
 - **Quick expiration selection**: Clickable buttons for the next 5 available expiration dates
 - **Progressive enhancement**: Results appear as soon as data is loaded
+- **Manual fallback**: When API fails, users can enter premium manually with helpful guidance

 ### 2. **Better Error Handling**
 - **User-friendly messages**: Clear explanations instead of technical errors